julzaza/wildwitchherbs/_posts/2025-12-03-smoke-cleansing-vs-smudging.md

 You never need white sage.
 You have powerful herbs wherever you live.

+It also helps to understand that not all ritual smoke was meant for cleansing a room.
+Some herbs were burned for the body itself, used carefully in trance work, grief rites, divination, or spirit contact through inhalation rather than fumigation.

+That practice belongs to a very different tradition than household smoke cleansing.
+For that deeper distinction, read **[Sacred Smoke: Herbs Used for Inhalation in Folk Magic](/herbs-for-inhalation-folk-magic/)**.

-That also means knowing which plants can be dangerous to burn — check our comprehensive guide to **[Herbs Never to Burn in Ritual](/never-burn-herbs/)** for safety and clarity.
+That also means knowing which plants can be dangerous to burn.
+Explore our comprehensive guide to **[Herbs Never to Burn in Ritual](/never-burn-herbs/)** for safety and clarity.

 ---